 The Fringe is a pedestrian and bike-friendly event.
 One Fringe Place is easily accessible from East Avenue and there are many bike racks and loops nearby to lock your bike to.
 If you’re traveling into the city from the ‘burbs, throw your bike in the car and park in one of the many city side streets off East Avenue and bike in from there.
 As always, it’s better to be safe than sorry: Lock your bike and wear a helmet.
 For more info about riding your bike in and around the Downtown Rochester area, click here.

 Get there, go anywhere, and enjoy the ride.
-Pace Zagster is bike sharing that moves at your pace making it super easy to go where you want, when you want.
+HOPR is bike and scooter sharing that moves at your pace making it super easy to go where you want, when you want.
 A fast and convenient way to reach nearby destinations.
 It’s the freedom to explore and discover new places.
 And it’s an exhilarating way to move yourself in Rochester.

 All hail the ride share.
 Uber and Lyft Rochester are here.
 Friendly, on-demand options that take you where you want to go in and around the city, including many of our beloved cultural attractions.
 Fringe beyond.
 Welcome to Rochester plus.

-The Fringe Box Office and Info Booth will be located at One Fringe Place (Corner of Main & Gibbs) for the duration of the festival (September 10 - 21, 2019) and Parcel 5 (next 1 East Ave) for Friday & Saturday on the Fringe on September 13 and 14.
+The Fringe Box Office and Info Booth will be located at One Fringe Place (Corner of Main & Gibbs) for the duration of the festival (September 12 - 23, 2023).
+The Info Booth will also live at Parcel 5 (next One East Ave) for Friday & Saturday on the Fringe on September 15 and 16 and for Fringe Finale Weekend, September 22 and 23.

 Most Fringe venues are handicapped accessible.
 A full list of accessibility details are available at rochesterfringe.com/accessibility.
 Please note that the Spiegeltent is accessible to those in wheelchairs or motorized scooters.
 Individuals being dropped off may pull up to the front of a venue or at the corner of Main & Gibbs St. Should you need assistance, please contact the Fringe at email@example.com for further options.